ryn-cx/full-stack-fastapi-template/README.md

       experience for the end user.
 - ⚡ Automatically load database models and routers.
 - 🧪 Run backend tests on a seperate database.
-- ✨ Generate the frontend client using uvx instead of Python.
 - 🌐 Automatically configure CORS for production frontend.
 - 🏠 Set the default production URL to be the root domain instead of the dashboard subdomain.
-- 🧹 A sctricter linter configuration with many changes applied to make the code base more consistent.
+- 🧹 Stricter linter configuration with all existing code updated to meet the new standards.
 - 🪝Call Python through uv in scripts instead of calling it directly.
+- 🕷️ Various minor bug fixes.

 ## Technology Stack and Features

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.